jwmtechwriting/grc/grc.md

 ## The Need for a Standard

-Most who have tried curating their own collection of video games understands that doing so has historically been a hassle.
-Whereas there are clearly-defined, community-accepted guidelines for collecting in other fields, such as coins, comics, and artwork, video games have been notably lacking in this department.
+Those who have attempted to curate their own collection of video games understand that doing so has historically been a hassle.
+While there are clearly-defined, community-accepted guidelines for collecting in other fields such as coins, comics, and artwork, video games have been notably lacking in this department.

-The Video Game Condition Report aims to standardize the way that video game hardware and software is described insofar as the actual status of the collectible, as well as provide a method for encoding concise information (the VGCC) into a QR code, NFC tag, or any similar medium for decoding by a portable device such as a phone or scanner.
+The Video Game Condition Report aims to standardize the way in which video game hardware and software is described insofar as the actual status of the collectible.
+It also seeks to provide a method for encoding concise information (the VGCC) into a QR code, NFC tag, or any similar medium for decoding by a portable device such as a phone or scanner.

-By creating and releasing this standard we, the Gameetrics Foundation, hope to help mitigate any misunderstandings where it comes to sales, trading, and describing of collectibles.
+By creating and releasing this standard, we, the Gameetrics Foundation, hope to help mitigate any misunderstandings related to selling, trading, and describing collectibles.

 ## Terminology